bwalks/fonts/README.md

 Use this in PyCharm.
 Makes it easier to see multiple underscores in code like `__dict__`

 # [Monoid](https://larsenwork.com/monoid/)
-Tried this in PyCharmm, but wasn't a fan.
+Tried this in PyCharm, but wasn't a fan.